Rolitin/DeadbyCatBot/CONTRIBUTING.md

 - Update the `README.md` and `CHANGELOG.md` (if necessary) to reflect your changes.
 - Make sure your changes pass any existing unit tests and add new tests if you're adding new features.

+## Code of Conduct

+This project and everyone participating in it is governed by the [Dead by Cat Bot Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 Thank you for contributing!